keeps/dbptk-developer/README.md

 ## Development [![Build Status](https://travis-ci.org/keeps/db-preservation-toolkit.png?branch=master)](https://travis-ci.org/keeps/db-preservation-toolkit)

-To develop we recommend the use of Maven and Eclipse.
+To develop we recommend the use of Maven and Eclipse (or Intellij with Eclipse Code Formatter plugin).

 The following plugins should be installed in Eclipse: